 Other symptoms develop gradually over years and are often subtle.
 They include facial abnormalities, such as overgrowth of the nose, mouth, and tongue.
-There can also be ...more symptoms »
+There can also be oily skin, headaches, joint pain, ...more symptoms »

 Treatment of acromegaly is directed by an endocrinologist, a physician who specializes in diseases of the endocrine system.

 Treatment includes treating the pituitary tumor that is at the root of the disease.
-This may include medications that control the growth of the pituitary tumor and decrease the amount of growth hormone that the pituitary gland releases into the body. ...more treatments »
+This may include medications that control the growth of the pituitary tumor and decrease the amount of growth hormone that the pituitary gland releases ...more treatments »

 Symptoms of Acromegaly